Drock91/DK_WAVE_7_XRPLGRANT/README.md

 # DK_WAVE_7_XRPLGRANT
-DragonKill.online

-Table of Contents
+---Table of Contents---

-Overview
+* Overview

-Features
+* Features

-Technologies Used
+* Technologies Used

-Architecture
+* Architecture

-Future Plans
+* Future Plans

-Getting Started
+* Getting Started

-Contributing
+* Contributing

-License
+* License

-Contact
+* Contact

-Overview
+---Overview---

 Welcome to DragonKill.online, a decentralized MMO metaverse where virtual currencies and assets take a new dimension.
 This project utilizes the latest technologies to provide a seamless, reliable, and secure gaming experience.

-Features
+---Features---

 Server-Authority Mechanism: Enabled by Mirror networking, ensuring synchronized and trustworthy game states.